KC2016/Profiles-Apps-for-the-AppStore-and-GooglePlay-Markets/README.md

 # Profiles-Apps-for-the-AppStore-and-GooglePlay-Markets
-A project that analyses data from Kaggles datasets using Python.
+A project that analyzes data from Kaggle datasets using Python.